-The GEOENVI project works on the development of a simplified LCA method to assess the environmental impacts of planned or already in operation deep geothermal energy plants.
-The purpose of this methodology is to help prospective deep geothermal energy project developers to evaluate the environmental performance of their planned project, in particular against fossil alternatives.
+The GEOENVI project developed a simplified Life Cycle Assessment (LCA) method to assess the environmental impacts of deep geothermal energy plants that are planned or already in operation.
+The purpose of this methodology is to help geothermal project developers to evaluate the environmental performance of their planned project, in particular against fossil alternatives.

 The use of the GEOENVI LCA methodology allows to quickly quantify what benefits will result from the development of the geothermal project.
 This will also help with public acceptance and engagement.